Frequently Asked Questions

 No, all applicants are automatically considered for financial support.
 Also, all admitted PMCB students are hired via a PMCB Graduate Assistantship (or Fellowship) or are financially supported by international educational programs (for example, Fulbright, etc.).
 That means that PMCB does not accept students unless we will be able to support them with a full graduate assistantship.

-The PMCB admissions committee will examine all applications from our pool of applications.
-They will select top applicants who will go through a written and an oral (via Skype) interview later.
-Based on results from these interviews, we select prospective students currently living in the US to come for a 2-3 days visit to UF, all expenses paid.
-Once here, applicants will have the chance of meeting with faculty on a one-on-one basis, tour our facilities, campus and city.
-Students will also have the opportunity to meet with our current PMCB students.
+The PMCB admissions committee examines all applications from our pool of applications.
+Top applicants are then interviewed online.
+Based on results from these interviews, prospective students currently living in the US are invited for a 2-3 days visit to UF, all expenses paid (on-campus visits are cancelled for Fall 2021 admissions due to COVID-19).
+Once here, applicants have the chance of meeting with faculty on a one-on-one basis, tour our facilities, campus and city and meet with current PMCB students.
 The visit is very important to all involved because it ensures that PMCB, UF, Gainesville and the applicants are a good fit.
-For international applicants, in lieu of visits we conduct more Skype interviews and check references.
+For international applicants, in lieu of visits we conduct more online interviews and check references.
 Subsequently, offers of admission are made but not all students accept our offers.
 The admission committee goes down our list of qualified students.
 This process may go well beyond April of the year students are applying.

 Yes.
 Arrange to have official transcripts sent to the UF Office of Admissions from each postsecondary institution attended.
 International applicants need to submit an official copy in the native language of each transcript, mark sheet and diploma/degree certificate from each university or college attended, along with certified, literal (exact) English translations for documents not originally issued in English.
 In case your official transcript is not available when you apply, you may temporarily send PMCB unofficial copies.
 However, you will only be admitted to UF when all your official documentation has been submitted to the Office of Admissions.